gustaveroussy/mBC_WES_Fabrice_Andre_2019/README.md

 Thank you for your interest in our work.
 In this document you will find
 - the procedure to have access to the github and EGA publication data
-- the data access policy form to be signed
+- the data access policy describing the documents to be send
-- the confidentiality form to be signed
-- the CNIL form to be signed (for more info : https://www.cnil.fr/en/data-protection-around-the-world)

 Please do not hesitate to contact us (see email below), if you have any